queryluke/masseffect-5e-data/text/en/traits/thick-hide.md

 ---
 name: Thick Hide
 ---
-Your base AC is 12 and you determine your AC using your Constitution modifier instead of your Dexterity modifier.
+When you aren’t wearing armor, your AC is 13 + your Constitution modifier.
+You can use your natural armor to determine your AC if the armor you wear would leave you with a lower AC.
+A held shield’s benefits apply as normal while you use your natural armor.